Media portrayal of LGBTQ people: Television

 In Will & Grace, Will Truman is presented as "straight passing" gay man who fits in with heteronormative society.
 Will's friend Jack, on the other hand, was used as comic relief and was presented as flamboyant and non-threatening.
-He was represented the other stereotypical gay character and the opposite of Will.
+He represented the other stereotypical gay character and the opposite of Will.
 Because of Will & Grace, there are now more gay characters on television.
 Will & Grace also showed a wider audience that television shows with gay characters do not have to be all about the gay community, but can deal with more mainstream problems such as romance and fights with friends.
 Now, more television shows have gay characters without focusing on their sexuality, but rather making it another facet of the character such as their hair eye color or age.

 Film

 Starting in 2013, GLAAD started releasing a Studio Responsibility Index at the beginning of each year which reported on the quality, quantity, and diversity of LGBTQ+ characters in films released by 20th Century Fox, Paramount Pictures, Sony Columbia, Universal Pictures, the Walt Disney Studios, and Warner Brothers the previous year.

 In 2012, 14 of 101 films had lesbian, gay, or bisexual characters and no films had transgender characters.
 Of the 14 films, 4 contained LGBTQ+ characters as major characters.

 In 2013, 17 of 102 films had identifiable LGBTQ+ characters.
 That year, Lionsgate Entertainment was also included in the statistics.
 Most of the LGBTQ+ characters were found in comedies.

 In 2014, 20 films out of the 114 tracked releases had LGBTQ+ characters.
 The depictions were mostly minor roles and regarded as stereotypes.
 Focus Features, Fox Searchlight, Roadside Attractions, and Sony Pictures Classics were also tracked this year for LGBTQ+ representation.
 There were 28 LGBTQ+ characters in mainstream films.
 There were no identifiable transgender characters.

 In 2015, 22 the 126 releases had identifiable LGBTQ+ characters.
 There was one film with a transgender character.
 There were 47 LGBTQ+ characters, an increase from the previous year.

 A few of the most notable LGBTQ+ films are Brokeback Mountain, Carol, Boys Don't Cry, Blue is the Warmest Color, Paris is Burning, Hedwig and the Angry Inch, The Kids are All Right, Milk, Victor/Victoria, Rent, and The Rocky Horror Picture Show.